thedzy/boggle_solver/README.md

-Added option to list is ascending or descending size Added option to send key presses on Windows to enter the words into Wordament Fixed an issue in convert_dicitonary.py that caused it to require additional words
+Added option to list is ascending or descending size Added option to send key presses on Windows to enter the words into Wordament Fixed an issue in convert_dicitonary.py that caused it to require additional words If all letters are single, spaces are not required.  ex: -p a b c d e f g h i j k l m n o p  =>  -p abcdefghijklmnop